 The Care Management Initiative is the National MS Society's answer to ensure that individuals living with MS can maintain independent lifestyles.
 This program can extend a person's ability to stay in their present community without the threat of relocating to a nursing home or other long term care facility.
 Help is available on a time-limited basis for transportation, housing, insurance issues, respite care, durable medical equipment and more.
 If you or someone you know is in need of care management, please call the Mid America Chapter today at 1-800-344-4867.

 The Mid America Chapter maintains a Durable Medical Equipment Closet for people living with MS. If you have insurance, the Chapter encourages you to utilize that before requesting assistance through us.
 The loan for the requested equipment is indefinite; you can use the equipment as long as you need it and when finished, return it to the Durable Equipment Closet.
 Short term loans are also available (scooter for the weekend, power wheelchair while yours is being fixed, walker for PT).
-If you are in need of a scooter, walker or cane to improve your mobility, please call Erica Kiehnhoff at 1-800-344-4867 and say or press 2 for more information.
+If you are in need of a scooter, walker or cane to improve your mobility, contact Ray Ibarra at 1-800-344-4867 and say or press 2 for more information.
+Please note, Ray is in the office on Tuesdays and Thursdays only.

 Completed Durable Medical Equipment Packet must have a medical script, signed Durable Medical Equipment Agreement, and signed MS Release of Information to be processed.